Skip to main content

 As an individual gets closer to advanced age and, eventually, retirement age, the journey to disability benefits becomes easier.
 Remember, the Social Security Disability age limit is the full retirement age of 67.

-Many claimants spend years working after the diagnosis of diabetes, gastrointestinal, musculoskeletal or other chronic, progressive illnesses.
-Frequently, our clients applying for SSD benefits have tried part-time work, had short periods of time off work, have requested accommodations from their employers, or have taken less strenuous, lower-paying positions in an attempt to continue working.
+Many claimants spend years working after the diagnosis of diabetes, gastrointestinal, musculoskeletal, or other chronic progressive illnesses.
+Frequently, individuals applying for SSDI benefits have tried part-time work, had short periods off work, have requested accommodations from their employers, or have taken less strenuous, lower-paying positions in an attempt to continue working.
 These older individuals continue earning, but their income drops to a much lower level.
 Workers’ efforts to avoid disability become obvious when we look at their earnings in the two to five years prior to the day they tell the SSA they first became unable to work.

 The study also found that older workers, ages 50 to 55, experience a mean decline period of almost two years longer than those in the 26- to 29-year-old age group, the youngest group for which there is data.
 We expect that younger workers are not experiencing progressive illnesses like arthritis or Type 2 diabetes.
 Therefore, it makes sense the decline period would be shorter.
 It is more likely that trauma, such as a work injury or accident, caused the impairments.